 There are several ways you can research terms to tweak your search tool.
 An obvious one is your internal site search logs – mine them for frequent searches and test what results appear.
 Proactively, you can use the Buzzillions reviews site which employs customer tagging, Amazon tags, a thesaurus or the Google Keyword Research Tool to look for synonyms.

 Does your internal site search log reveal customers are looking for Nike First Touch II Astro Turf Trainers en masse?
 You might consider adding it to your product mix if it’s a hot item.
 You can also surf Amazon Bestsellers and use the Google Keyword Tool and segment your keyword results by last month’s search volume (to identify current winners).

 Of course, keyword research is essential to PPC advertising.
 But many marketers stop at the Google Keyword Tool or an enterprise tool like Keyword Discovery.

-One of the tedious aspects of PPC keyword research, and most difficult to thoroughly perform with just the traditional tools is negative keyword research use eBay for negative keyword research and hack Google Analytics to expose the exact search phrases for your broad matched PPC keywords.
+One of the tedious aspects of PPC keyword research, and most difficult to thoroughly perform with just the traditional tools is negative keyword research <-- This link describes how to use Google Suggest (now integrated with the Google.com search box), Google Shopping and Buzzillions.
+You can also use eBay for negative keyword research and hack Google Analytics to expose the exact search phrases for your broad matched PPC keywords.